Quantifying and controlling entanglement in the quantum magnet Cs$_2$CoCl$_4$

-We have studied and contrasted several entanglement measures by applying them to the transverse-field XXZ chain and to Cs$_2$CoCl$_4$.
-We find both the one-tangle and QFI to be useful measures for inelastic experiments in general, while the two-tangle requires polarization analysis.
-In particular, our results show that QFI can be used in inelastic neutron scattering experiments to directly demonstrate and quantify the presence of entanglement.
-QFI can also be used in combination with other EWs, to infer entanglement properties as a control parameter is tuned.
-Such a combination may be required since paramagnetic QPTs remain inaccessible to $f_\mathcal{Q}(k=\pi)$.
-We expect that the approach we outline here, which applies to many spectroscopic techniques and also to higher-dimensional systems, will prove useful in identifying materials with entangled states and highly quantum properties.
-The method will be particularly valuable when applied to phases lacking ``smoking gun'' signatures in conventional measurements, such as certain quantum spin liquids and topological phases.
-As the search for material realizations of exotic quantum states continues, EWs can allow clear discrimination between truly entangled states, and disordered non-entangled states.
+\emph{Conclusion.}--- We have contrasted several entanglement measures by applying them to Cs$_2$CoCl$_4$ and the transverse-field XXZ chain.
+Although we are unable to directly witness genuine multipartite entanglement in Cs$_2$CoCl$_4$, the strong agreement between DMRG and INS QFI suggests QFI is already a useful tool for qualitative investigations of entanglement properties, potentially even for topological phases \cite{PhysRevLett.119.250401,Gabbrielli2018,PhysRevB.102.224401}.
+With improved resolution and bounds it can also prove valuable for directly quantifying \emph{local} entanglement in materials.
+QFI can be used in combination with other EWs, to infer entanglement properties as a control parameter is tuned.
+Such combinations may be required since paramagnetic QPTs remain inaccessible to $f_\mathcal{Q}(k=\pi)$.
+We find both one-tangle and QFI to be useful measures for inelastic experiments in general, while two-tangle requires polarization analysis.
+We expect the model-independent approach we outline here, which applies to many spectroscopic techniques and also to higher-dimensional systems, will prove useful in identifying materials with entangled states and highly quantum properties.
+As the search for materials realizing exotic quantum states continues, EWs can allow clear discrimination between truly entangled, and disordered non-entangled states.